Can I get spousal support?

 - the roles each partner had during the marriage, for example if you stayed home to look after the children

-Courts use the Spousal Support Advisory Guidelines (SSAGs) to help them decide how much spousal support should be paid and for how long.
+Courts use the (SSAGs) to help them decide how much spousal support should be paid and for how long.
 These are only guidelines, not laws.

 You need special software to calculate spousal support using the SSAGs.
 This free online calculator can give you a rough idea but it only does simple calculations, and it only takes employment income into account.

 You can talk to a lawyer to help you understand what the law says about spousal support and if you're entitled to it.
-If you can't afford to hire a lawyer for your whole case, some lawyers provide "unbundled" or "limited scope" services.
+If you can't afford to hire a lawyer for your whole case, some lawyers provide “unbundled services” or “limited scope retainer” services.
 This means you pay them to help you with part of your case.

 If you can't afford to hire a lawyer at all, you may be able to find legal help in other places.